-El Salvador is located in northern Central America, where it is both the smallest country and the most densely populated.
+El Salvador is located in northern Central America, where it is both the smallest and most densely populated country.
 Its geographic landscape features two parallel mountain ranges that cross the country with a central plateau between them and a narrow coastal plain hugging the Pacific Ocean.

 Search LAC Geo